 Arkansas also grants cities/localities the ability to regulate sharing programs, mandating that private fleet operating companies carry liability insurance, and give local governments access to their rider data.

 California legalized and regulated electric scooters through Vehicle Code § 21235 in Jan, 2019.
 Riders must have a valid driver's license, but do not need to register their scooter with the DMV.
-Electric scooters are not allowed to go over 15 MPH on any public road or bike lane, and they must stay on slower streets, having speed limits of 25 MPH or lower.
+Electric scooters are not allowed to go over 15 MPH on any public road or bike lane, and they must stay on slower streets (and off of sidewalks), having speed limits of 25 MPH or lower.
 Helmets are required for riders under the age of 18.

 California is both the birthplace of shared scooters (Bird in Santa Monica in Sept 2017) and the tension beginning in March 2018 with the San Francisco launches of Bird, Lime, and Spin without government permission—setting a trend for the shared scooter industry.
 The events of the following years ultimately gave scooters a bad reputation, while also familiarizing many hundreds of millions of people globally with the possibility and potential of lightweight electric vehicles.